 Enrichment is at the heart of our vision and we are passionate about developing our students’ cultural capital, to appreciate the evolving nature of Literature.
 To support this endeavour, our students have been introduced to various West End theatre trips: Wicked, Matilda and Christmas Carol, to name a few.

 Challenge is an essential part of the teaching at Greatfields School; we are proud of developing our students into empathetic and judicious readers that can explore the intricate relationship between a writer’s context and their writing style.
 Students display a thirst to be more knowledgeable about the Literature and the world of the past and to facilitate this, we have sought to incorporate Literacy into the whole school curriculum.

 Our annual World Book Day celebrates the power of Literature across the entire curriculum and showcases how every person at Greatfields School is a teacher of literacy.
 Furthermore we have now invested in a whole school reading culture where DEAR (Drop Everything and Read) time has successfully demonstrated to students the value of reading.

 We strongly feel that these rich and meaningful experiences develop a balanced individual prepared not only to take their GCSE examinations but a child who can mature into a confident, articulate and independent ambassador representing our core values in the wider society.

 Please click on the link below to see our Programme of Study for English:

-Here’s some advise with some useful links on how to support your child’s learning as they move through key sage 3 into key stage 4.
+Here is some advice with links to support your child’s learning as they move through Key Stage 3 into Key Stage 4.